KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 **Axiom 1 (Time and Structure):**

-Time exists only where structure undergoes change.
+Procedural time exists only where relative structure undergoes differential transformation.
+Essential time persists in Aion as latent possibility.

 **Axiom 2 (Recursion and Reversal):**